‘Obamacare’ sign-ups begin as millions more are uninsured

 WASHINGTON (AP) — Millions of Americans who have lost health insurance in an economy shaken by the coronavirus can sign up for taxpayer-subsidized coverage starting Sunday.

 It’s not a new COVID relief program from the government but the return of annual sign-up season under the Affordable Care Act, better known as “Obamacare.”
-Open enrollment runs through Dec.
+Open enrollment lasts through Dec.
 15.

 The Centers for Medicare and Medicaid Services, which runs HealthCare.gov, says premiums are down slightly on average for 2021 and most people will have at least three insurers from which to pick plans.
 Lower-income people and even middle-class families may qualify for tax credits that can greatly reduce what they pay monthly for premiums.